Meet the Team

 (Languages: Mandarin, English & Turkish)

-(Languages: English, Mandarin, French)
+(Languages: English, Mandarin & French)

 Hilary Killam has a Bachelor of Science in Psychology from the University of Toronto, with a Minor in French and a Language Citation in Italian.
 She always enjoyed learning French at school, and in 2006 decided to spend a year in France in order to immerse herself in the language.
 With a lot of hard work, she learned to speak French as an adult, which certainly came in handy when she unexpectedly moved to Montréal!
 Most of Hilary’s work experience has been in a clinical setting, managing therapy intakes for a large psychotherapy clinic in Toronto, and now she is excited to take on a new challenge in supporting academic research.